-How We Actually Use AI in Production Engineering
+How We Actually Use AI on Real Customer Work

 Most content about “AI for engineering” is either hype (“AI will replace developers”) or demo-floor theatre (watch me generate a TODO app with a prompt).
-Neither is useful if you are running production systems.
-The real question, for a consultancy that ships integrations and ERP customisations, is: what does AI actually change about how we do our jobs?
-This is the honest answer, with three specific cases from the last few months.
+Neither is useful if you are running a real business with real systems behind it.
+The honest question for a consultancy that ships integrations and ERP work is: what does AI actually change about how we do the job?
+This is the answer, with three specific cases from the last few months.

-TL;DR: AI is not writing production code for us.
+The short version.
+AI is not writing production code for us.
 It is shortening the investigative half of engineering, the part that used to mean days of spreadsheet exports, pivot tables, and squinting at logs.
-A recent example: a customer had stock GL accounts that had disagreed with the stock ledger for eight months.
+A recent example: a customer’s stock accounts had disagreed with the underlying stock movements for eight months.
 3,600 historical transactions.
-Four overlapping root causes.
-A hidden double-counting bug in the opening balance import.
+Four overlapping causes.
+A hidden double-counting bug in the opening-balance import.
 One engineer, one working session with AI alongside, and every account matched to the cent.
 The engineer still owned every decision.
-AI did the sorts of work that would have otherwise taken a week of manual effort.
+AI did the work that used to take a week of manual effort.

 What This Is Not